gethinode/hinode/content/post/goodie-bag-salesforce-org-connections-and-trailheadx-21.md

   "date": "2021-07-15T23:05:11.000Z",
-  "title": "Goodie Bag: Salesforce.org Connections and TrailheaDX ‘21", "Slug": "goodie-bag-salesforce-org-connections-and-trailheadx-21", "description": "<a href="https://www.salesforce.com/trailheadx/">TrailheaDX</a> was <a href="https://www.youtube.com/watch?v=WJXP-gy0qcY">the year’s best Salesforce event</a> yet — and it just got a little better with the arrival of the some sweet post-conference goodies! <a href="https://www.salesforce.com/connections/">Salesforce.org’s Connections ’21</a> also followed up their look at how non-profits can improve their operations with technology with a “thank you” pack of their own!.", "tags": ["salesforce-connections","salesforce-trailhead","salesforce","salesforce-admin","trailheadx"], "author": {
+  "title": "Goodie Bag: Salesforce.org Connections and TrailheaDX ‘21", "Slug": "goodie-bag-salesforce-org-connections-and-trailheadx-21", "description": "TrailheaDX was the year’s best Salesforce event yet — and it just got a little better with the arrival of the some sweet post-conference goodies!
+Salesforce.org’s Connections ’21 also followed up their look at how non-profits can improve their operations with technology with a “thank you” pack of their own!.", "tags": ["salesforce-connections","salesforce-trailhead","salesforce","salesforce-admin","trailheadx"], "author": {
     "name": Chris Stegall,